spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups/multistore-setup-options.md

 This setup has the following characteristics:

 - Multiple stores.
-- Each store has a dedicated index for Elasticsearch and its own key-value storage namespace (Redis).
+- Each store has a dedicated Elasticsearch index and its own Redis key-value storage namespace.
 - Virtual separated database per store.
-See [Add and remove databases of stores](/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups/add-and-remove-databases-of-stores.html) for details on how you can add virtual databases to your store.
+For details on how to add virtual databases to your store, see [Add and remove databases of stores](/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups/add-and-remove-databases-of-stores.html).

 {% info_block infoBox "Info" %}